OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### Chapter Overview

 This chapter explains specific software development activities that occur when using Open Source (or any other software).
-It is important to understand these general software development activities to plan, prepare and deploy processes to effectively manage open source licensing because the way you use the Open Source may impact which obligations you have to meet.
+It is important to understand these general software development activities to plan, prepare and deploy processes to effectively manage Open Source licensing because the way you use the Open Source may impact which obligations you have to meet.

 This chapter does not require a software engineering background.
 While it discusses some concepts from software engineering, it does so in a non-technical way.